ciekawylogin/GIS/README.md

-## Modelling epidemy with SIS model
+## Modelling epidemy using SIS model

 Assignment project for course "Graphs and Networks" (grafy i sieci) at the Faculty of Electronics and Information Technology, WUT.